-The biggest dating website on the web -- It's the largest dating website in the world in terms of sheer volume of users, so you're almost certain to meet at least a few people whom you're interested in.
+There has to be somebody right for you -- Match.com is the largest dating website in the world in terms of sheer volume of users, so you're almost certain to meet at least a few people whom you're interested in.
 The easy-to-use search functions help with this.

-You have to do the search and contact legwork -- While the website's search options are easy to use, Match.com isn't as thorough as some other dating websites when it comes to helping you find and communicate with matches.
+Be prepared to do some legwork -- While the website's search options are easy to use, Match.com isn't as thorough as some other dating websites when it comes to helping you find and communicate with matches.
 It's up to you to look into people whom you might be interested in and see if they're worth contacting or not.
-It's also up to you and your matches as to how frequently -- and in what ways -- you want to contact each other.
+It's also up to you and your matches as to how frequently and in what ways you want to contact each other.

-Love comes with a price tag -- While there is a free membership option, most of the website's more useful features are unavailable unless you sign up for a paid subscription.
-These subscriptions are expensive, costing between $15 and $25 a month, depending on which plan you choose.
+Love is pricey -- While there is a free membership option, most of the website's more useful features are unavailable unless you sign up for a paid subscription.
+And these subscriptions are expensive, costing between $15 and $25 a month, depending on which plan you choose.

 Match.com is definitely a website where you get out what you put in.
 With its large user base, easy-to-use search and communication tools, and events for meeting up with people in real life, it's a great way to find a large number of possible dates and partners in a short amount of time.
 The downside is that it comes with a pretty steep cost, in terms of not only how much money you have to pay to keep your membership going, but also the amount of work that you have to do to get the most out of the website and its features.